-Businesses can now develop their own products, based on proprietary recipes, subject to their using standardised ingredients and additives.
+Businesses can now develop their own products, based on proprietary recipes, subject to their using standardized ingredients and additives.
 Novel food products and ingredients will also be permitted but only after the associated risk is assessed in a time-bound manner.
 Another feature is that experts from the industry would review the standards, on an on-going basis, so as to make the standards robust enough to safeguard consumer health, yet allow the industry to introduce new products in India.
 These initiatives on the Food Regulatory Portal will create transparency and reduce barriers to entry.

 Enforcement and Compliance Concerns

 The focus remains on self-compliance and the concept ‘to trust but verify’ is encouraged.
-Measures have also been taken to reduce compliance burden on food businesses.
+Measures have also been taken to reduce the compliance burden on food businesses.
 The FRP will ensure consistency in enforcement across all States and UTs.
 The two-pronged approach has been adopted, the first being that a single nationwide manual for Food Safety Officers (FSOs) has been developed.
-It documents practices and procedures to be followed by the field staff as well as an 8-point code of ethics for them, to their build capacity and change mind-sets.
-Also a nationwide systematic training of regulatory staff has also been initiated.
+It documents practices and procedures to be followed by the field staff as well as an 8-point code of ethics for them, to their build capacity and change mindsets.
+Also, a nationwide systematic training of regulatory staff has also been initiated.

 Safety Compliance through Regular Inspections and Sampling

 Secondly, digital and smart technologies are being leveraged ‘to do more with less’ and bring an end to arbitrariness and ad hoc-ism in inspection and sampling.
 Food Safety Compliance through Regular Inspections and Sampling (FoSCoRIS,) which has also been launched, will replace manual inspections with digital inspections.
-FoSCoRIS uses simple mobile devices with dashboards to monitor food businesses in real-time basis, at the district, state and national level.
+FoSCoRIS uses simple mobile devices with dashboards to monitor food businesses on the real-time basis, at the district, state and national level.
 To maintain consistency, standard matrices have been developed for inspection of various kinds of food businesses.
-FoSCoRIS would be able to build confidence of FBOs in the regulatory environment as it will be consistent across States and UTs.
+FoSCoRIS would be able to build the confidence of FBOs in the regulatory environment as it will be consistent across States and UTs.

 Credible and Efficient Food Testing

 A nationwide network of all food testing labs on a single technology platform- Indian Food Laboratory Network (InFoLNet) has also been launched.
-This will bring in the much desired standardization in food testing, that is ‘one food product, one set of parameters and one parameter one test method’.
+This will bring in the much-desired standardization in food testing, that is ‘one food product, one set of parameters and one parameter one test method’.

 Integration of Agencies